 FURTHER INFORMATION ON JOSHUA TREE NATIONAL PARK FROM JUST GO TRAVEL STUDIOS

 - In addition to our downloadable itinerary for Joshua Tree National Park, we also have quite a bit of other content, including How to Spend a Day in Joshua Tree.
-We also cover some of our favorite hikes, including Hiking the Ryan Mountain Trail and Hiking the 49 Palms Oasis Trail and the Hidden Valley Trail.
+We also cover some of our favorite hikes, including Hiking the Ryan Mountain Trail and Hiking the 49 Palms Oasis Trail, the Barker Dam Nature Trail and the Hidden Valley Trail.
 To summarize them all, we have a blog on the Best Hikes in Joshua Tree National Park.